Satisfactory Academic Progress (SAP)

 Note: Students who receive a failing grade in a class can repeat that class but it will affect the student's completion rate.
 The review committee considers the number of repeat classes when a student is submitting an appeal for loss of financial aid.
 Classes repeated to improve a passing grade may be repeated one (1) additional time only.

 Students do have the option to appeal SAP suspension.
-To appeal the students must complete all steps listed on the SAP appeal worksheet.
+To appeal the students must complete all steps listed on the SAP appeal form, found in your My Financial Aid tile in your student portal.

 Steps to Submit a SAP Appeal

 Step 1: Type a statement that describes, in detail, what happened each semester you were unsuccessful.
 This means any semester you received a F or withdrew from classes.
-It may be helpful to access your unofficial transcript (from the ‘succeed’ tab of your eTC portal) to view each semester.
+It may be helpful to access your unofficial transcript (from the Academic Transcript tile in your TCTC portal) to view each semester.
 Also, describe what steps you plan to take to ensure you are successful going forward.
 (In your statement, please be very specific about what happened and your plans for the future.)

 Step 2: Provide documentation to support what you detailed in your statement.
 For example, if you referenced an illness you can provide medical records.